Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **Amazon Machine Image (AMI)** is used to create virtual servers (Amazon Elastic Compute Cloud or EC2 instances) in the Amazon Web Services (AWS) environment.
 - **AWS Cloud9** is a cloud-based integrated development environment (IDE) that lets you write, run, and debug code from any machine with just a browser.
 - **AWS Data Pipeline** is a web service that you can use to automate the movement and transformation of data.
 With AWS Data Pipeline, you can define data-driven workflows, so that tasks can be dependent on the successful completion of previous tasks.
+- **Amazon Elastic Container Service (Amazon ECS)** is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.
+As a fully managed service, Amazon ECS comes with AWS configuration and operational best practices built-in.
 -